 - Firewall configurations must prohibit direct public access between the Internet and any system component in the cardholder data environment.
 All in-bound dial-up lines to administrative and research computer systems shall be protected with extended user authentication systems.
 Both ends of a dial-up connection shall be dropped when the access session is terminated.

-- Wireless access points should be installed in physically secure areas accessible only by authorized Technology Division personnel to prevent unauthorized access and physical tampering.
-Devices should not be placed in easily accessible public locations.
+- Wireless access points should be installed in designated areas by authorized Technology Network personnel to prevent unauthorized access and physical tampering.
 Wireless clients accessing the campus wired infrastructure must meet certain data networking and security standards to ensure that authorized and authenticated users are able to connect to the campus network and that College computing resources are not exposed to unauthorized users.

 - Access control and security mechanisms such as gateways, firewalls and network-based intrusion-detection systems will be deployed.

-- All access via the wireless infrastructure requires user authentication.
+E. All access via the wireless infrastructure requires user authentication or use of the wireless guest network.
 Wireless clients must not be used for connecting to campus business systems such as Human Resources and Financials, student information, or other systems that contain confidential data, or are critical to the mission of Chattanooga State unless using encryption protocols or other appropriate and equally secure methods.
 No portion of access to these systems, or saving/printing related data will be conducted on a wireless medium without appropriate security.
 Applications access via the wireless infrastructure shall include appropriate password and data protection controls.